 6. Get Lost In The Gaint Uniqlo Ginza Flagship Store

-Uniqlo, the Japanese casual wear designer currently taking the world by store, has its flagship store in Ginza and you really should check it out.
-Cheap fast fashion with a difference selling high quality, modern wardrobe essentials that are not going out of style Uniqlo has become an international phenomenon (more over H&M!) and you have to visit the Ginza store, sprawling a ridiculous 12 floors, making it the largest branch of Uniqlo in the world!
-No kidding this one store hires 530 staff – and around 100 of which are foreigners so if you need some assistance in English you’re in luck!
+Uniqlo, the Japanese casual wear designer, currently taking the world by storm, has its flagship store in Ginza, and you really should check it out.
+Cheap fast fashion with a difference selling high quality, modern wardrobe essentials that are not going out of style – Uniqlo has become an international phenomenon (move over H&M!)!

 7. Visit The Rather Controversial Yasukuni Shrine